BACKGROUND & CREDENTIALS

 Her academic foundation combines architecture, landscape architecture & project management.
 She completed a 3-year National Diploma in Architecture in 1992, gaining a strong technical grounding.
 This early architectural training continues to inform her interdisciplinary approach & ability to collaborate effectively with built environment professionals.

-After gaining experience with highly regarded established practices in Cape Town, she completed professional examinations & became registered as a Professional Landscape Architect with the South African Council for the Landscape Architectural Profession (SACLAP).
-In 2004, she founded & led a landscape architecture practice in Cape Town, which operated successfully for eighteen years.
-During this time, she delivered projects across a wide range of scales & sectors, from early concept & masterplanning through to technical documentation & construction delivery.
+After gaining experience with highly regarded & established practices in Cape Town, she completed professional examinations & became registered as a Professional Landscape Architect with the South African Council for the Landscape Architectural Profession (SACLAP).
+In 2004, she founded & led a landscape architecture practice in Cape Town, which operated successfully for over eighteen years.
+During this time, she delivered projects across a wide range of scales & sectors, from early concept & masterplanning through to design, technical documentation & delivery of projects.

-Her work included landscape planning & design and her firm was appointed on a professional team to contribute to a city-scale cycle & pedestrian network planning framework, thereafter delivering over fifteen Non-Motorised Transport (NMT) implementation projects across Cape Town.
-These projects were aimed at integrating pedestrian & cycle infrastructure with public facilities such as schools, hospitals, spoting facilities and other modes of transport.
+Her firm was appointed as part of a professional team, contributing to a city-scale cycle & pedestrian network planning framework for the Cape Town Northern Region, thereafter delivering over fifteen Active Design / Non-Motorised Transport (NMT) projects across Cape Town.
+These projects were aimed at integrating pedestrian & cycle infrastructure with public facilities such as schools, hospitals, sporting facilities & other modes of transport.
 Each of these projects had a component relating to the upgrade of the public realm & open space.

 Between 2009 & 2013, she served as a Council Member of the South African Council for the Landscape Architectural Profession (SACLAP), sitting on the Registration Committee & contributing to professional governance, written examinations, interviews, the development of professional registration categories & standards.

-Between 2014 and 2016, Robyn worked as a Senior Landscape Architect within the Properties & Services Department: Physical Planning Unit at the University of Cape Town, where she prepared campus-wide Landscape Framework Plans & acted as the Servicing Officer to senior decision-making committees, providing landscape input on major capital projects.
+Between 2014 & 2016, Robyn worked as a Senior Landscape Architect within the University of Cape Town Properties & Services Department: Physical Planning Unit, where she prepared campus-wide Landscape Framework Plans.
+The broader role also involved coordinating multidisciplinary inputs on capital works projects, & ensuring that planning, environmental, design & technical standards were consistently upheld at institutional decision-making level.
+Additionally she acted as the Servicing Officer to senior decision-making committees, providing landscape input on major capital projects.
 This role required a clear understanding of governance, risk, policy compliance & interdisciplinary co-ordination.
-The broader role also involved coordinating multidisciplinary inputs on capital works projects, & ensuring that planning, environmental, design & technical standards were consistently upheld at institutional decision-making level.

 Alongside professional practice, she has continued to develop specialist expertise.
-IN 2015, completed formal training in Heritage Resources Management (HRM), covering heritage significance, statutory processes & professional responsibility.
+In 2015, she completed formal training in Heritage Resources Management (HRM), covering heritage significance, statutory processes & professional responsibility.
 In 2016, she completed specialist training in Water Sensitive Urban Design (WSUD), aligned with international best practice & the principles of Sustainable Urban Drainage Systems (SuDS).
 Then, in 2022, she completed a Master of Science in Project Management, benchmarked & accredited by the Royal Institution of Chartered Surveyors.
-Her dissertation focused on ''The Critical Success Factors for Landscape Management on SuDS Projects'', reflecting a particular professional interest in SuDS & long-term stewardship.
+Her dissertation focused on 'The Critical Success Factors for Landscape Management on SuDS Projects', reflecting a particular professional interest in SuDS & long-term stewardship.

 Robyn began practising in the United Kingdom in 2022 & has since gained experience delivering education projects through the RIBA Work Stages & Department for Education - Client Engagement Meeting (CEM) processes.
 She has been responsible for championing Department for Education guidance, mentoring colleagues & contributing to the development of technical & design resources.

 She became a Chartered Member of the Landscape Institute (CMLI) in 2024.
-Ongoing learning has been supported through Continuing Professional Development (CPD) with the Landscape Institute (LI), including Biodiversity Net Gain, SuDS, natural capital, carbon reduction, planting design & UK planning policy.
+Her ongoing learning has been supported through Continuing Professional Development (CPD) with the Landscape Institute (LI), including Biodiversity Net Gain, SuDS, natural capital, carbon reduction strategies on projects, planting design, UK planning policy & more.

-This practice is committed to the highest professional & ethical standards, in accordance with UK professional, ethical and regulatory standards.
+We are committed to the highest professional & ethical standards, in accordance with UK professional, ethical & regulatory standards.